IMF eyes new relationship with biggest shareholder after Biden win

 Ms Georgieva told a joint conference hosted by the IMF and the State Bank of Vietnam on Tuesday that decisive action was needed to reduce the risk of long-lasting scarring from the pandemic and tackle other potential shocks, such as a climate crisis.

-Eric LeCompte, executive director of the Jubilee USA Network, said the IMF was anxious to put more emphasis on issues such as climate change, the SDRs and more comprehensive debt-restructuring mechanism with the help of a new US leader.
+Eric LeCompte, executive director of the Jubilee USA Network, said the IMF was anxious to put more emphasis on issues such as climate change, the SDRs and more comprehensive debt-restructuring mechanism with the help of a new American president.

-"Even though we've seen a lot of progress and issues over the past six months, we haven't acted quickly enough to confront the coronavirus crisis," Mr LeCompte said.
+"Even though we have seen a lot of progress and issues over the past six months, we have not acted quickly enough to confront the coronavirus crisis," Mr LeCompte said.

-World Bank president David Malpass, a former Trump administration Treasury official, has so far been publicly silent about the US election, but his predecessor, Jim Yong Kim, did not reach out to Mr Trump until shortly before his 2017 inauguration.
+World Bank president David Malpass, a former Trump administration Treasury official, has so far been publicly silent about the US election, but his predecessor, Jim Yong Kim, did not reach out to Mr Trump until shortly before his inauguration in January 2017.

 BT is now on Telegram!